HBCU Classic for Columbus All-Star Game returning in 2024

 A news conference took place Tuesday morning to announce plans, events and give a chance for sponsors to speak about the 2024 All-Star Game that is set to take place on April 20 at the Schottenstein Center.
 Among the new editions to the Classic will be a “monumental community aspect.”
 Honda was announced as a new sponsor for the Classic for Columbus.

 The mission is to promote education, economic development and diversity while raising funds for scholarships and institutions of higher learning.
-Each of the previous Classic for Columbus games featured top players from Historically Black Colleges and Universities (HBCUs) vs. dynamic players from Ohio’s traditional universities.
+Each of the previous Classic for Columbus games featured top players from Historically Black Colleges and Universities (HBCUs) against dynamic players from universities throughout Ohio.
 The organization has awarded over $670,000 to scholarships and HBCUs

-For more information on the Classic for Columbus, including tickets, click here.
+For more information on the Classic for Columbus, including tickets which go on sale Friday, click here.